Ohio University – Chillicothe

 Ohio University Chillicothe is a regional campus of Ohio University in Chillicothe, Ohio.
-Founded in 1946, OHIO Chillicothe campus is the first of Ohio University's regional campuses and the first regional campus in the state.
+Founded in 1946, Ohio University Chillicothe is the first of Ohio University's regional campuses and the first regional campus in the state.
 It is located 45 mi south of the state capital of Columbus.
-As of 2019, it has an enrollment of approximately 1,500 students.
+As of 2024, it has an enrollment of approximately 2,000 students.

-The campus location and the long-time membership of the Ross County region allows OHIO Chillicothe to draw a unique mix of both traditional college students, young adults ages 18–22 who begin college directly out of high school, and "new traditionals," adults who are pursuing a degree later in life, often after many years in of work experience.
-In addition, the campus offers a wide variety of course times and schedules, to allow students to take classes when at their own convenience.
-The campus practices open admissions.
+History

-The oldest of the five regional campuses of Ohio University and the first regional campus in the state, OHIO Chillicothe opened as a regional campus in September 1946 to help eliminate post–World War II overcrowding on the university's main campus.
-The school began with 281 students, 70 percent of which were armed services veterans.
-Beginning with night courses at Chillicothe High School, OHIO Chillicothe started daytime classes in September 1960 at Chillicothe's First Presbyterian Church.
+The oldest of the five regional campuses of Ohio University and the first regional campus in the state, Ohio University Chillicothe opened as a regional campus in September 1946 to help eliminate post–World War II overcrowding on the university's main campus.
+The school began with 281 students, 70 percent of whom were armed services veterans.
+Beginning with night courses at Chillicothe High School, Ohio Chillicothe started daytime classes in September 1960 at Chillicothe's First Presbyterian Church.
 The school moved to its current location on University Hill on the western side of the city in September 1966 with the completion of Bennett Hall.

-OHIO Chillicothe offers thirteen associate degrees and eight four-year bachelor's degrees.
-In addition, a variety of continuing education and tech prep courses are offered by OHIO Chillicothe.
-There are over thirty full-time faculty members and more than seventy adjunct faculty.

-The main campus of Ohio University is located in Athens, Ohio.
-More than 5,500 students attend Ohio University's five regional campuses.
-The other campuses include OHIO Eastern (St. Clairsville), OHIO Zanesville, OHIO Lancaster, and OHIO Southern (Ironton).
+Campus

+Ohio University Chillicothe has three main buildings.
+Bennett Hall serves as the hub of campus activity, with classrooms, administrative offices and an auditorium.
+Stevenson Center is home to the campus library, Quinn Library, and learning commons.
+Shoemaker Center is the health and wellness facility on campus.

 Academics

-OHIO Chillicothe offers 13 associate degree programs and eight bachelor's degree programs.
-In addition, OHIO Chillicothe offers numerous other programs in Tech Prep; the first 2 years of the program take place in grades 11–12 in high school.
-Noncredit courses and workshops are also offered on the Chillicothe campus.